-If you’re saving for a child’s higher education, there are some proposed changes written into the Tax Cuts and Jobs Act that you should know about.
+If you’re saving for a child’s higher education, there are some provisions in the Tax Cuts and Jobs Act that you should know about.

-But don’t expect this one to go down without a fight; official estimates suggest that more than 12 million people take advantage of this deduction, according to The Wall Street Journal, and public opinion could sway legislators here.
+Official estimates suggest that more than 12 million people take advantage of this deduction, according to The Wall Street Journal.

 For years, money expert Clark Howard has talked about a Coverdell account as an ideal tax-free way to save for private school for families with kids in kindergarten through 12th grade.

 Coverdells have always stood in contrast to 529 plans, the latter of which is a popular tax-free vehicle used by millions of people to save for college — not primary or secondary school.

 Yet under the Tax Cuts and Jobs Act, Coverdells go the way of the dodo as a standalone savings vehicle, according to CNBC.
 They convert to 529 plans, which are now eligible to pay for private elementary and secondary education — not just qualifying higher-education expenses.

 Employer-paid tuition assistance

 Earlier versions of the Tax Cuts and Jobs Act also called for the taxation of employer-paid tuition assistance of up to $5,250, which was previously exempt from tax.
 This also died in committee, according to Elite Daily.